EvacuationBehavior/Pre-Evacuation-Decision-Making/README.md

 To be updated soon

 # Data
-The original dataset cannot be publicly released under IRB regulations, please contact the authors to obtain the data.
-For any questions, please contact xilei.zhao@essie.ufl.edu
+The original dataset cannot be publicly released under IRB regulations; please contact the authors to obtain the data.
+For any questions, please contact xilei.zhao@essie.ufl.edu.